junayet4o12/event-management/questions_and_answers.md

 - C: `['🍝', '🍕', '🍫', '🥑', '🍔']`
 - D: `ReferenceError`

-<details><summary><b>  A: `['🍕', '🍫', '🥑', '🍔']`----    Cause, the food value is ['🍕', '🍫', '🥑', '🍔'] we have done many thing in the code like we have made an object which value is first element of food and then we have replaced the value to 🍝. but this change only for info it doesnot make any change in food array. then we console the food. the food value is not change so the consoled ans is ['🍕', '🍫', '🥑', '🍔']</b></summary>
+<details><summary><b>click to see answer</b></summary>
 <p>

-#### Answer: ?
+#### Answer: A: `['🍕', '🍫', '🥑', '🍔']`

-<i>Write your explanation here</i>
+<i>Cause, the food value is ['🍕', '🍫', '🥑', '🍔'] we have done many thing in the code like we have made an object which value is first element of food and then we have replaced the value to 🍝. but this change only for info it doesnot make any change in food array. then we console the food. the food value is not change so the consoled ans is ['🍕', '🍫', '🥑', '🍔']</i>

 </p>
 </details>